 Normally when a

-Timing a loop also allows the processor time to complete other tasks such as updating and responding to the user interface.
+loop, such as a while loop, finishes executing one iteration, it immediately begins running the next.
+However, it is often beneficial to control how often a loop executes as this will allow the processor to complete other tasks such as updating and responding to the user interface.
 In the following figures, the processor usage for a simple VI with a while loop running untimed and timed are shown.
-Timing a loop can drastically increase performance.

 Untimed Loop Timed Loop Executing at 1000 Times a Second